josephwright/josephwright.github.io/_posts/2009-01-02-tex-and-namespaces.md

 1. How are module names managed?
 2. What about user macros?

 It we imagine that LaTeX3 will eventually have a large community of developers, in the same way as LaTeX2e does, then this needs to be addressed.
-The ConTeXt approach of of small, focussed team doesn't really apply in the LaTeX world.
+The ConTeXt approach of small, focussed team doesn't really apply in the LaTeX world.

 ## Ideas